BrianLoe/LLM_OpenAI/chatbot/readme.md

 - Stock price performance comparison for >2 tickers and the best-performing stock
 - Searching Tool

 Use the `.env` file on your local machine, clone the repo, and run it locally if you prefer not to input your API key.
+Steps:
+1. Install requirements.txt `pip install -r requirements.txt`
+2. Run app `streamlit run app.py`
+3. Add more features as you like!